 Kratom extract is usually listed with a ratio, such as 2x or 2:1, meaning an equal amount of kratom extract to powder is twice as concentrated.

 There are three major ways of making kratom extract.
 While tea is the easiest to make, it also produces the least concentrated extract.
 Making kratom resin, on the other hand, is a lot harder, but usually results in the most concentrated form of extract.
 This, of course, is generalized information — a sort of rule-of-thumb.
 The actual concentration of any final extract will depend on how much kratom is used in the extraction process.
 When making kratom extract, higher amounts of material makes it possible to make an extremely concentrated tea that is more potent than a typical resin extract, or vice versa.

 The tea method of making kratom extract is essentially what it sounds like, and the process is mechanically identical to how you’d make any other kind of tea beverage.
 It starts with kratom powder or whole leaves, which are boiled into a tea-like liquid, strained, and simmered to a paste.
 This is dried and ground up into a powder, resulting in a concentrated kratom extract.

-For this method, a small amount of water is added to kratom powder and mixed, with an acid like lemon juice added afterward.
+For this method, a small amount of water is added to kratom powder and mixed, an acid like lemon juice is added afterward.
 This is then steeped and frozen.
-The frozen kratom is put in boiling water, with more acid added, and reduced.
+The frozen kratom is put in boiling water, with more acid added and reduced.
 After straining, it is partially evaporated, and simmered with water or acid again.
 After a trip to the oven to evaporate the water, a thick resin of concentrated alkaloids is all that is left.

 What is the Strongest Kratom Extract?